Parth-G27/Machine-Learning-Work/README.md

 - **Regression Models:** Notebooks related to regression algorithms, such as linear regression, polynomial regression, and ridge regression.
 - **Support Vector Machines (SVM):** Notebooks covering SVM, a powerful algorithm for classification and regression tasks.
 - **Decision Trees:** Explore decision tree algorithms and their applications for both classification and regression.
+- **Naive Bayes** classifiers are a family of linear "probabilistic classifiers" with strong independence assumptions between the features.
 - **Random Forest:** Learn about ensemble learning and random forest algorithms.
 - **XGBoost:** Dive into the popular gradient boosting algorithm, XGBoost, for improved model performance.
 - **Many More:** Additional folders containing notebooks for various other machine learning algorithms.